Counselling: What you might be wondering

 There are multiple factors that will influence this - the degree of your struggles, your willingness to commit to therapy, and financial constraints.
 We will mutually decide on targets for therapy and estimated treatment time at our first or second session.

-My fee is $135.00 per 60 minute session (plus GST), for both individual and couples therapy.
+My fee is $150 per 60 minute session for individual therapy; $160 per 60 minute session for couples therapy (fees include GST).
 Payment can be made by cash, cheque, e-transfer or credit card, and is due immediately after your session.

 Many, but not all extended health providers cover a certain amount of sessions with an RCC.
 If you have extended health coverage through your benefits, please ensure that there is coverage for Registered Clinical Counsellors, so that there are no surprises when you submit your claim.